19 min read

 In addition to the pathways for Canadian professionals listed above, several additional options exist for specific situations.

-The TN visa, created under NAFTA and now governed by USMCA, allows Canadian professionals in specific occupations to work in the U.S. The visa covers professions like engineers, accountants, scientists, and teachers listed in the USMCA agreement.
+The TN visa, created under NAFTA and now governed by the United States-Mexico-Canada Agreement (USMCA), allows Canadian professionals in specific occupations to work in the U.S. The agreement covers 64 eligible professions, including engineers, accountants, scientists, and teachers.

 Canadian citizens can obtain TN status directly at U.S. ports of entry by presenting proof of citizenship, a job offer letter, and credentials.
 TN status is granted for up to 3 years and can be renewed indefinitely.
 However, TN requires maintaining non-immigrant intent, complicating transitions to permanent residence.